canessae/altiro3D/README.md

 altiro3D is a free, extended C++ Library developed to reconstruct reality from a given single imagine (e.g., .png, .jpg) or flat video (e.g., .mp4).
-This is done generating a light-field (or Native) image.
+This is done generating a light-field (or Native) image --see "User's Manual"

-To install altiro3D in "/opt", usage, info, etc. see "User's Manual".
-In short
+To install
 		sudo dpkg -i altiro3D-x.x.x-Linux.deb

 It is necessary to set the path to the working directory before the altiro3D